AidanSpeakss/SimpleEmployeeApplication/README.md

 # SimpleEmployeeApplication
 A simple console application written in Java.
-That demonstrates understandding of important object oriented programming principles.
+That demonstrates understanding of important object oriented programming principles.